Chethan-R-R/frontend-capstone/README.md

 ## Description

-This repository showcases my capstone project developed as part of the Meta Front End Developer Professional Certificate.
-It's a [brief description of the project's purpose] implemented using HTML, CSS, and JavaScript.
+This repository showcases my capstone project developed as part of the Meta Front End Developer Professional Course.
+It's a Home page and reservation feature implemented using HTML, CSS, JavaScript and React.

 # UI design
 ## Wireframe